Around six years of a human's life is spent dreaming. Don't miss out!

-Lavender (Lavendula officinalis) flowers have a famously relaxing aroma, and evidence has shown that these scents can also promote relaxation.
-This is because they slow down the nervous system, which in turn improves sleep quality and reduces restlessness.
+Lavender (Lavendula officinalis) flowers have a famously relaxing aroma, and evidence has shown that these scents can, in fact, promote relaxation.
+This is because they slow down the nervous system, which, in turn, improves sleep quality and reduces restlessness.

 4. Peppermint and Lemon Balm

-The antioxidant-rich spearmint (Mentha x piperita) is widely acclaimed for its relaxing and uplifting scent.
-The brewed leaves can treat nervousness and headaches.
+The antioxidant-rich peppermint (Mentha x piperita) is widely acclaimed for its relaxing and uplifting scent.
+Brewed leaves can treat nervousness and headaches.
 Lemon balm (Melissa officinalis) is similarly therapeutic and can sweeten this minty tea blend.
-Known to treat many disorders of the nervous system, in particular those related to anxiety and depression, this special tea will have you balanced and yawning.
-Let the leaves of both herbs steep together in a pot of boiling water while producing an irreplaceable aromatic sleep promoter.
-Sweeten with honey to taste.
+Known to treat many disorders of the nervous system, particularly those related to anxiety and depression, this special tea will have you balanced and yawning.
+Let the leaves of both herbs steep together in a pot of boiling water, while producing a sleep-inducing scent.
+Sweeten with honey to taste, if you wish.

 5. St. John's Wort & Cardamom

-Sometimes the cause of sleeplessness for many people can be mood-related or even be a symptom of mild depression.
+Sometimes, the cause of sleeplessness can be mood-related or even may be a symptom of mild depression.
 St. John's wort (Hypericum perforatum) is an effective anti-depressant that has been found to treat even severe cases.
-It has also reduced symptoms of obsessive compulsive disorder (OCD) and anxiety.
+It has also shown to reduce symptoms of obsessive compulsive disorder (OCD) and anxiety.
 The flowers of this plant can be used to induce a joyful rest.
 Spice this floral tea up with some peppery cardamom (Elettaria cardamomum) to calm the digestive system and relieve heartburn in order to get rid of any other sleep disruptions.

-Add the St. John's wort flowers and cardamom to a pot, and let them steep overnight before boiling them into your dream brew.
+Add the St. John's wort flowers and cardamom to a pot of cold water, and let them soak overnight before boiling them into your dream brew.

 6. Cinnamon and Passion Flower

-Cinnamon bark (Cinnamomum verum) is a delicious and relaxing herb native to Sri Lanka found to lower blood pressure, and thereby helping you sleep.
-Cinnamon bark and passion flower (Passiflora incarnata) complement each other beautifully as the exotic cinnamon really brings out the passion in passion flower.
-Many people throughout the Americas and Europe use passion flower to treat insomnia, as it increases gamma aminobutyric acid (GABA) in the brain, which inspires relaxation throughout the body.
+Cinnamon bark (Cinnamomum verum) is a delicious and relaxing herb native to Sri Lanka, which has been found to lower blood pressure and, thus, helping you sleep.
+Cinnamon bark and passion flower (Passiflora incarnata) complement each other beautifully.
+Many people throughout the Americas and Europe use passion flower to treat insomnia as it increases gamma aminobutyric acid (GABA) in the brain, which inspires relaxation throughout the body.

 Let the bark and flowers steep in hot water for an exotic sleep.
 It is important to note that pregnant women should not consume cinnamon.

 Your sleep time is precious.
-It is so important for mentally digesting the day, assimilating new knowledge, and preparing you with the energy you need for a new one.
+It is so important for processing recent experiences, assimilating new knowledge, and restoring your energy.
 These teas will help make your sleep better than ever.